 The last time I was here was before Calmseer gave up her Breath, he realized.
 That evening, years ago, when we shared what would be her last meal.

 He’d never come back.
 What would have been the point?
-Calmseer had been the one who had caused them to come together all those times.
-And, during most of the meetings, Allmother had been quite vocal with she thought of Lightsong.
+They’d only gotten together in the first place because of Calmseer.
+And, during most of the meetings, Allmother had been quite vocal about what she thought of Lightsong.
 That hadn’t ever really bothered him.
 At least she was honest.

 That was more than he could say for himself.